George Koonce: Marian University

 In 2014, Koonce was hired as the Vice-President of Advancement at Marian University in Fond du Lac, Wisconsin.
 The university described his job duties as "growing awareness and increasing philanthropic support" within the region.

+As of 2023, Koonce had been promoted to Vice President for University Relations.
+He also led the Dr. George E. Koonce Scholars Program, which helps fund higher education for youth from Milwaukee.

+Personal life

+Koonce was inducted as an honorary member of Phi Beta Sigma on July 19, 2025.